Band spectrum singularities for Schr\"odinger operators: Introduction

-Theorem \ref{thm:2} follows a well-grounded strategy, rooted again in the work of Fefferman--Weinstein \cite{feffer12}.
-Given the analytic family of operators $-\Delta+z V$, where $V$ is periodic with respect to a lattice $\Lambda \subset \RR^n$, and $K \in \RR^n$: \begin{itemize} \item[\textbf{1.}] We first describe the multiplicities of $L^2_K$-eigenvalues of $-\Delta+z V$ for small values of $z$.
-This combines a general perturbative argument starting from the explicity diagonalizable operator $H_0 = -\Delta$, with a representation-theoretic argument that relies on the specific symmetries of $V$.
-Multiplicities higher than one corresponds to intersections of dispersion surfaces at $K$ hence to band spectrum singularities near~$K$. \item[\textbf{2.}] Because of Theorem \ref{thm:1}, the multiplcities of $L^2_K$-eigenvalues of $-\Delta + z V$ are actually constant for generic values of $z$ -- in particular, they coincide with those found in Step 1 for small values of $z$.
-This extends the results of Step 1 to generic values of $z$. \item[\textbf{3.}] The last step studies the situation in the vicinity of $K$, i.e. the $L^2_{K+\kappa}$-eigenvalues of $-\Delta+z V$ for $\kappa$ small.
-This relies again on a perturbative procedure, this time with respect to $\kappa$.
-We produce an effective equation for these eigenvalues -- see e.g. \eqref{eq:9c} in the case of three-fold Weyl points.
-We derive expressions for the coefficients of the effective equation in terms of the eigenprojector $\pi(z)$ associated to $\mu(z)$ -- see Lemma \ref{lem:mkentries}.
-This allows us to show that these coefficients are non-zero for generic values of $z$, and to therefore describe qualitatively the band spectrum singularities. \end{itemize}
+The proof of Theorem \ref{thm:2}, which we cover in \S \ref{chp:4}, consists of four main steps, again rooted in the work of Fefferman--Weinstein \cite{feffer12}.
+Given the family of operators $H_z$, where $V$ is periodic and symmetric with respect to a lattice $\Lambda \subset \mathbb{R}^n$ and $K \in \mathbb{R}^n$: \begin{itemize} \item[\textbf{1.}] We first describe the multiplicities of $L^2_K$-eigenvalues of $-\Delta+z V$ for small values of $z$.
+This combines a perturbation scheme starting from the explicity diagonalizable operator $H_0 = -\Delta$, with a representation-theoretic argument that relies on the specific symmetries of $V$.
+Multiplicities higher than one corresponds to intersections of dispersion surfaces at $K$ hence to band spectrum singularities near $K$ (see Lemmas \ref{lem:evectors} and \ref{lem:perturbz}). \item[\textbf{2.}] The theory of holomorphic families of operators of type (A), and specifically Proposition \ref{prop:stronger}, ensure that the multiplicities of $L^2_K$-eigenvalues of $H_z$ are actually constant for generic values of $z$ -- in particular, they coincide with those found in Step 1 for small values of $z$.
+This extends the results of Step 1 to generic values of $z$. \item[\textbf{3.}] We then apply Theorem \ref{thm:1new} to perturb the problem again, this time with respect to $\kappa$, to produce effective equations for the $L^2_{K+\kappa}$-eigenvalues of $H_z$ for $\kappa$ small -- see e.g. \eqref{eq:9d} in the case of three-fold Weyl points. \item[\textbf{4.}] Lastly, we derive expressions for the coefficients of the effective equation in terms of the eigenprojector $\pi(z)$ associated to $\mu(z)$.
+This allows us to show that these coefficients are non-zero for generic values of $z$, and to therefore describe qualitatively the band spectrum singularities (see Lemma \ref{lem:mkentries}). \end{itemize}